-With a full understanding of the physiological and mechanical factors that govern the direct mechanical and neuromotor effects of foot orthoses, podiatrists will possess the knowledge to use custom foot orthoses to provide their patients with an exceedingly powerful conservative treatment modality to help heal a wide variety of mechanically-based pathologies within the foot and lower extremity.
-Using the "Tissue Stress Approach" to foot orthosis therapy, the podiatrist may specifically design custom foot orthoses in order to reduce the abnormal stresses acting on or within the injured structural components of the foot and lower extremity that are causing the pain and disability in the patient.90,91

-The Tissue Stress Approach promotes the use of numerous orthosis design variables that are now available within modern prescription foot orthosis laboratories to more effectively and efficiently design orthoses to greatly improve the therapeutic success of foot orthosis therapy.
-The Tissue Stress Approach directs orthoexperience in making over 20,000 pairs of orthoses for injured patients has shown that not only is healing from injury accelerated by judiciously using the Tissue Stress Approach to orthosis therapy, but other injuries may also be prevented in the future.
-The tissue stress approach will lead to better therapeutic orthosis outcomes for those podiatrists who take the time to fully understand the biomechanical principles and learn the skills necessary to use this increasingly popular method of custom foot orthosis prescription.
+With a full understanding of the physiological and mechanical factors that govern the direct mechanical and neuromotor effects of foot orthoses, the podiatrist will then possess an exceedingly powerful conservative treatment modality to treat a wide variety of mechanically-based pathologies within the foot and lower extremity.
+Using the "Tissue Stress Approach" to foot orthosis therapy, the podiatrist may specifically design custom foot orthoses to reduce the stress acting within the injured structural components of the foot and lower extremity that are causing the pain and disability.77,78 on injured tissues, versus directing orthosis treatment toward "preventing compensations" for "rearfoot and forefoot deformities.11,43,77,78 future by judiciously using the Tissue Stress Approach to orthosis therapy.
+The results of the Tissue Stress Approach are better therapeutic orthosis outcomes for those podiatrists who take the time to fully understand the biomechanical principles and learn the skills necessary to use this increasingly popular method of custom foot orthosis prescription.